Carissa carandas: Distribution

-The plant flourishes in regions with high temperatures, and it is abundant in the Western Ghats of the Konkan region in India, particularly in the states of Maharashtra, Goa and Karnataka.
+The plant flourishes in regions with high temperatures, and it is abundant in the Western Ghats of the Konkan region in India, particularly in the states of Maharashtra, Goa, Karnataka and also in some regions of Andhra Pradesh.
 It is also grown in the temperate conditions of the Himalayan Siwalik Hills of India and Nepal at elevations of 30 to 1800 m.
-In other parts of India, it is grown on a limited scale in Rajasthan, Gujarat, Bihar, West Bengal and Uttar Pradesh.
+In other parts of India, it is grown on a limited scale in Rajasthan, Odisha, Gujarat, Bihar, West Bengal and Uttar Pradesh.
 It is also found in other South Asian countries like in the lowland rain forests of Sri Lanka, and in Pakistan, Nepal, Afghanistan, and Bangladesh.
 It is an introduced species in the Americas and other parts of Asia.

 Propagation

 The plant is grown from seed sown in August and September.
 The first monsoon shower is planting time.
 Plants raised from seed start bearing two years after planting.
 Vegetative propagation is practiced in the form of budding and inarching.
 Cuttings may also succeed.
 Flowering starts in March and in Northern India the fruit ripens from July to September.